OpenStack, Cloud Foundry and a turnkey app environment

 On November 17, Mirantis’ Kamesh Pemmaraju and John Jainschigg and Pivotal’s Ryan Pei got together to provide a joint webinar explaining how Pivotal Cloud Foundry and OpenStack can come together to provide a turnkey application environment.
-You can view the entire webinar here, but we also had some great questions, so we wanted to answer them here in the blog.
+We had some great questions, so we wanted to answer them here in the blog.

 Q: What do you mean by “not locked in”?
 How portable is a Cloud Foundry application?